chitranjan-gupta/QRPhishing/README.md

 # QRPhishing

-Hijacking the google whatsapp web session using QRPhishing
+Hijacking the Google Message Web session using QRPhishing
 ## Run Locally

 Clone the project